ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 Each element of the array is a CBOR byte string, with value the token hash of an access token.
 The CBOR array MUST be treated as a set, i.e., the order of its elements has no meaning.

 The TRL is initialized as empty, i.e., its initial content MUST be the empty CBOR array.
-The TRL is accessible through the TRL endpoint on the AS.
+The TRL is accessible through the TRL endpoint at the AS.

 ## Update of the TRL ## {#ssec-trl-update}